 The NZQA Qualification is currently delivered through Connexis ITO.
 Students must have a training agreement with Connexis in order to get qualified.

-Meet your asessors: Caroline Boot and Bruce Buxton.
+Meet your asessors: Caroline Boot, Bruce Buxton and Steve Raynor.

 How it works

 After registering for assessment, the next step in the process is for candidates to complete the two-day Clever Buying course as the first part of their assessment.
 Candidates are mentored, guided, and given frequent feedback on their workplace RFT documents and procurement processes that contribute to the assessment process.

 After the Clever Buying course, the assessment consists of a series of five assignments, which are typically completed based on procurement activities in their workplaces:

 - Prepare a detailed procurement plan for a live (preferably) or scenario-based project, demonstrating best practice, thorough and conscientious procurement planning.
 Assessment will be through both written evidence and a professional discussion.

 - Prepare a RFx Document (supported with a robust procurement plan, which can be the one you have already prepared).
 This can be based on a scenario that we can provide, or a real-life example from your workplace.
 Feedback will be given on that.
 This should involve using the government RFx template.

 - Complete an assignment via desk research, i.e. written and verbal questions to demonstrate your understanding of application of Government Rules of Sourcing, Cartel Conduct and NZ Case Law on Tendering